markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/processing-profiles.md

     + __Extension:__ `png`
         + The extension of the rendition that will be generated.
 Set to `png` as this is the supported output format the worker's web service supports, and results in transparent background behind the circle cut out.
     + __Endpoint:__ `https://...adobeioruntime.net/api/v1/web/wkndAemAssetCompute-0.0.1/worker`
         + This is th URL to the worker obtained via `aio app get-url`.
-Ensure the URL points at the correct workspace based on the AEM as a Cloud Service environent the Processing Profile is being configured in.
+Ensure the URL points at the correct workspace based on the AEM as a Cloud Service environment the Processing Profile is being configured in.
 Note that this sub-domain matches the `development` workspace.
-        + Make sure the worker URL points to the correct worksapce.
-AEM as a Cloud Service Stage should use the Stage workspace URL, and AEM as a Cloud Service Production should use the Produciton workspace URL.
+        + Make sure the worker URL points to the correct workspace.
+AEM as a Cloud Service Stage should use the Stage workspace URL, and AEM as a Cloud Service Production should use the Production workspace URL.
     + __Service Parameters__
         + Tap __Add Parameter__
             + Key: `size`